thelastpenguin/submit-ops-docker/README.md

 _the application will be running on localhost at http://localhost:8080_

 ### Viewing the logs
-The logs are mounted on the host file system in a directory named 'submit_logs' for your convenience.
-This is in the submit-ops-docker folder.
+The logs can be found in data/submit/logs on the host filesystem in the submit-ops-docker repo.
+They are mounted here as a volume by the docker-compose file.

+## Using the scripts to manage your containers
+ - ``sh ./scripts/down`` shuts down the docker containers
+ - ``sh ./scripts/up`` starts up the docker containers
+ - ``sh ./scripts/clear`` __clears out the database state__

 ### Shelling into the containers for more advanced debugging